stenudd.COM

 Carl G. Jung

-Jung's use of the term is similar at first glance.
+Jung's use of the term archetype is similar at first glance.
 He repeatedly refers to such fictional type-roles as archetypes, the hero being the one most frequently used.
-But to Jung they are far more than recognizable characters – in fact, they are not at all characters, essentially, but symbolic keys to truths about human condition and to the path of personal enlightenment.
-They can reveal the workings of the world, as to how it affects the human psyche, and what man should do to accomplish something or for that matter ward something off.
+But to Jung they are far more than recognizable characters — in fact, they are not at all characters, essentially, but symbolic keys to truths about the human condition and to the path of personal enlightenment.
+The Jungian archetypes can reveal the workings of the world, as to how it affects the human psyche, and what man should do to accomplish something or for that matter ward something off.
 They are learning tools, lessons from primordial time, answers included.
 And they do more than that:

 Archetypes create myths, religions, and philosophical ideas that influence and set their stamp on whole nations and epochs.